 According to Wikipedia, the berries of various species are slightly toxic to humans, although its poisonous properties have been exaggerated and poisoning deaths are almost unknown.
 Berries attract birds that eat them after the frosts have reduced toxicity.

-So one possible explanation may be that due to the mild winter the berries did not lose any of their toxicity and the birds of Belleek Wood had plenty of other food available and did not need to eat the holly berries.
+So one possible explanation may be that due to the mild winter the berries did not lose any of their toxicity and the birds of Belleek Wood had plenty of other food available so did not need to eat the holly berries.

 Or just simply, the Belleek holly tree was late producing its berries.